 An effective way of controlling aligner comfort is with over-the-counter non-steroidal anti-inflammatories.
 Even aspirin can do the trick.
 What you would usually take for something like a headache is fine.
 Please always check with your doctor or pharmacist before using something new.

-While Invisalign pain is mild, there are a few things you can do to make your aligners more comfortable.
+While aligner pain is mild, there are a few things you can do to make your aligners more comfortable.

 The most important thing is to continue wearing your aligners.
-Sure, it’s tempting to pop them out when they start to ache, but you have to keep wearing them if you want to discomfort to subside.
+Sure, it’s tempting to take them out when they start to ache, but you have to keep wearing them if you want the discomfort to subside.
 You also don’t want to prolong treatment.

-The discomfort usually eases within one or two days after your Invisalign tray change.
-That’s because tooth movement decreases, and the feeling of tightness subsides.
-Some patients report that keeping the tray in for a little longer than the recommended 22 hours can help the Invisalign pain and discomfort pass quicker.
+The discomfort usually eases within one or two days after your aligner tray change.
+That’s because the pressure and tooth movement decreases, and the feeling of tightness subsides.
+Some patients report that keeping the tray in for a little longer than the recommended 22 hours can help any pain and discomfort pass quicker.
 Overall, almost all discomfort disappears after two days.

 If the pain feels somewhat different to what you expect, it could be a gum or tooth problem.
 Be sure to keep up good oral hygiene practice and book an appointment with your general dentist if the pain persists.

-Keep in mind that tooth discomfort or pain is a sign that the Invisalign treatment is doing what it should.
-People tend to get incredible results from this treatment.
+Keep in mind that tooth discomfort or pain is a sign that the treatment is doing what it should.
+People tend to get incredible results from this treatment in as little as sixth months.
 So, just remember how amazing your smile – and your confidence – will be when the treatment comes to an end.

-Overall, Invisalign pain is mild, only lasts for a maximum of two days, and there are handy and quick ways to overcome the discomfort.
-Follow the above tips, you’ll sail through your Invisalign treatment!
+So, do aligners like Invisalign hurt?
+Overall, pain is mild, only lasts for a maximum of two days, and there are handy and quick ways to overcome the discomfort.
+Follow the above tips, you’ll sail through your treatment!